parthdude07/Exam-Bud/CONTRIBUTING.md

 - Check out the [open issues](https://github.com/bsoc-bitbyte/ExamBud/issues).
 - Look for issues labeled [`good first issue`](https://github.com/bsoc-bitbyte/ExamBud/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 - Comment on an issue you'd like to work on and ask to be assigned.
-- Follow this [pull request tutorial](https://medium.com/@ritankar.saha786/understanding-git-and-github-b79bb84de9e8) to make your first PR.
+- Follow this [pull request tutorial blog](https://medium.com/@ritankar.saha786/understanding-git-and-github-b79bb84de9e8) to make your first PR.

 Feel free to ask questions in the issue or on Discord if you're stuck.